CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab3.1.md

 ### Task 5: Create Countries query

-1. On the left panel, **right click on ADLS Base Folder**.
-Select **Reference** to create a new query that references the ADLS Base Folder query.
+1. On the left panel, right click on **ADLS Base Folder for Geo**.
+Select **Reference** to create a new query that references the ADLS Base Folder for Geo query.

    ![A screenshot to reference ADLS Base Folder](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.018.png)